DotBowder/pygame-chaser/README.md

 A simple worm-like game, where the player attempts to collide their sprite with a reward sprite.
 See chaser.py imports for dependencies.
 (Designed as a training tool for Machine Learning with TensorFlow and Keras.)

-uhoh, this may need python2, I've switched to python3, so I'll update this to 3 soon.
+uhoh, this may need python2, I've switched to python3.
+This may never be available.
+We'll see.

 gen.py
 - creates a neural network model and saves it in the current working directory